Psychological effects determine your behavior.

 5. Novelty Effect

 The novelty effect pertains to a person’s increased interest in new technology or method being applied.
 For instance, new teaching strategies such as using computer-aided educational materials can help boost students attention and interest.
-However, such interest, according to novelty effect may vanish when students get accustomed to such strategy.
+However, such interest, according to novelty effect may vanish when students get accustomed to such a strategy.

 6. Spacing Effect